FamilySearch/GEDCOM.io/_pages/techfaqs.md

 External encryption also has the disadvantage of requiring an external technique for communicating what encryption scheme was used, which is not covered by the FamilySearch GEDCOM 7 specification.

+## How do I record an announced intent to marry?

+Marriage banns, a public announcement, of intent to marry, in a church or, in some places, a town hall, can be expressed using the `MARB` structure in GEDCOM.
+Also, a newspaper may contain a public notice of an engagement or marriage license and may serve a similar purpose.

+Some parts of the world formally register the intention to marry as a civil process separate from an ecclesiastical banns process.
+For example, in the Netherlands and Belgium, the civil requirement is known as "ondertrouw" and is separate from the banns.

+The choices in FamilySearch GEDCOM 7.0 are as follows (using "ondertrouw" as an example):

+* Use `MARB`.`TYPE ondertrouw`: The GEDCOM specification description of `MARB` is "Official public notice given that 2 people intend to marry." and this description is not specifically ecclesiastical, but the name is "marriage bann" and so some applications might treat it as ecclesiastical.

+* Use `MARL`.`TYPE ondertrouw`: The GEDCOM specification description of `MARL` is "Obtaining a legal license to marry." and this might be applicable to a civil registration requirement.

+* Use `EVEN`.`TYPE ondertrouw`: A generic event structure is used when no more specific event type applies.

+When an ambiguity exists, applications should pick an appropriate tag above and use `TYPE` as shown above, with an appropriate term, whether "ondertrouw" or a similar term used in the relevant jurisdiction.
+Using `EVEN` is more likely to be preserved by programs that don't keep all event types, but using `MARB` or `MARL` is more usable by applications that use marriage-related events for hinting or display.